INTENTION

 → Production Forecasting Example

-Bad synthesis: AI generates forecast, manager uses it
+Bad synthesis: AI generates a forecast.
+Manager uses it.
+Done.

 → Strategic Planning Example

-Bad synthesis: Ask AI "What should our strategy be?"
+Bad synthesis: "AI, what should our strategy be?"

-Good synthesis: Leadership defines strategic questions → AI analyzes market data, competitor moves, internal capabilities → Identifies patterns: "Three competitors are exiting segment X while customer demand is growing 15% annually" → Leadership evaluates: "We have underutilized capacity in that segment and existing relationships" → Collaborative insight emerges that neither would have reached alone
+Good synthesis: Leadership defines the strategic questions they're actually wrestling with.
+AI analyzes market data, competitor moves, internal capabilities.
+It identifies a pattern: "Three competitors are exiting segment X while customer demand is growing 15% annually."

 04